-For spectroscopic data, assign\wcs populates the keyword DISPAXIS with an integer value that indicates whether the dispersion direction is oriented more nearly along the horizontal (DISPAXIS = 1) or vertical (DISPAXIS = 2) direction in the image frame.
+For spectroscopic data, jwst.assign_wcs populates keyword DISPAXIS with an integer value that indicates whether the dispersion direction is oriented more nearly along the horizontal (DISPAXIS = 1) or vertical (DISPAXIS = 2) direction.

 Using the WCS interactively

 Once a FITS file is opened as a DataModel the WCS can be accessed as an attribute of the meta object.
 Calling it as a function with detector positions as inputs returns the corresponding world coordinates.
 Using MIRI LRS fixed slit as an example: